 Since lawsuits have been consolidated, Juul has claimed to be working with regulators and attorney generals to retool the design and marketing efforts for their products.
 However, court documents show that, up to this point, Juul sought to emulate big tobacco’s advertising methods to get consumers hooked on their product.

 Did you start using e-cigarettes based on the marketing claims, only to find yourself battling addiction?
 It’s time to hold Juul and other manufacturers accountable for years of deceptive advertising.
-Bring your claim to one of Trantolo & Trantolo’s product liability lawyers today.
+Bring your claim to one of Trantolo & Trantolo’s Connecticut product liability lawyers today.